 I have made a personal goal to see biking in the Bay Area approach 15% of daily traffic.
 I believe that helping to advance the goals of Bike East Bay is an effective way to help me reach that goal.
 I would be so honored to be elected a member of the board.
 Thank you.

-I am finishing up my first year serving on the Bike East Bay Board.
-I feel that I have so much more to contribute to this wonderful organization and would be proud to be reelected to the Board.
-I am an avid cyclist and I participated with the Bike East Bay team on the 2014 Climate Ride.
-I currently serve as the Chair of the 2017 Grizzly Peak Century (I was also Chair for the 2015 and 2016 GPC Centuries) I will continue to bring a high level of enthusiasm to the Bike East Bay Board.
+I would like to be elected to the Board of Directors for Bike East Bay.
+I am an avid cyclist, I participated with the Bike East Bay team on the 2014 Climate Ride.
+I have also volunteered at a number of Bike East Bay events including Bike to Work Day.
+I currently serve as the Chair of the 2016 Grizzly Peak Century (I was also Chair for the 2015 GPC Century) I would bring a high level of enthusiasm to the Bike East Bay Board.

 Glenda is co-owner of Bay Area Bikes in Oakland and Bay Area Bike Rentals in Jack London Square.
 A life-long cyclist, Glenda has held business management roles in local government and ‘retired’ from a career in mobile technology to pursue her joint passions of cycling and promoting the health and environmental benefits that come from a bicycle.
 Glenda has been an Bike East Bay member since moving to the East Bay in 2008 and is a co-producer of Pedalfest, the annual celebration of the bicycle in Jack London Square.